vzaigrin/UniversalStorageCollector/README.md

 This tool could extract performance information from:
 - EMC VNX Block using naviseccli;
 - EMC VNX Block from NAR files;
-- EMC VNX File from Control Station;
+- EMC VNX File by SSH from Control Station;
 - EMC VMAX Block from Unisphere reports;
 - EMC VMAX File from Control Station (similar to VNX File);
-- EMC VPLEX from VPLEX's monitors.
+- EMC VPLEX from VPLEX's monitors;
+- EMC RecoverPoint by REST API.

 This tool could output data to Carbon (Graphite) and InfluxDB.
 It is possible to output to different Carbon and InfluxDB servers at same time.